Ajand/dodoex-api-widget/docs-src/index.md

 <section class="columns">
   <div>

-`<my-element>` can be used with declarative rendering libraries like Angular, React, Vue, and lit-html
+`<dodex-widget>` can be used with declarative rendering libraries like Angular, React, Vue, and lit-html

 ```js
 import {html, render} from 'lit-html';